elix/rfcs/proposals/0000-SingleSelectionMixin.md

   When this property changes, the mixin raises a `can-select-next-changed` event.

-These properties are useful for components that want to offer, e.g., Next/Previous buttons to move the selection.
+These properties are useful for components that want to offer the user, e.g., Next/Previous buttons to move the selection.
 The properties above can be monitored for changes to know whether such Next/Previous buttons should be enabled or disabled.

-Both `selectNext` and `selectPrevious` support a special case: if there is no selection but items exist, the methods select the first or last item respectively.
+Both `selectNext` and `selectPrevious` support a special case: if there is no selection but items exist, those methods select the first or last item respectively.
 Accordingly, if there is no selection but items exist, the `canSelectNext` and `canSelectPrevious` properties will always be true.